macsermkiat/stroke/README.md

 ## Deployment
 To deploy on Vercel, copy the repository and deploy from the dashboard.
-The platform will discover the Flask application exposed from `api/index.py` and route every request there thanks to the bundled `vercel.json` configuration.
+The platform will discover the Flask application exposed from `api/index.py` and route every request there thanks to the bundled `vercel.json` configuration, which pins the `vercel-python@0.6.0` runtime to Python 3.11 for compatibility with the app's dependencies.